 Robert Lewandowski is in pole position to finish 2020/21 with a record fourth successive Bundesliga top scorer’s cannon, but has a genuine long-term contender to his crown in Erling Haaland.

-With 10 goals to show for his first five appearances of the new Bundesliga campaign - he was rested on Matchday 6 - Lewandowski is once again the man to beat at the top of the scoring charts.
+With a record 28 goals to show for his first 22 appearances of the new Bundesliga campaign - he was rested on Matchday 6 - Lewandowski is once again the man to beat at the top of the scoring charts.

-That rare off day aside, LewanGOALski is currently averaging a league goal every 37 minutes at a rate of two per game.
-He has reached double figures for the 10th successive season, and is the first player in history to have done so after five rounds of fixtures.
+Those rare off days aside, LewanGOALski is currently averaging a league goal every 67 minutes at a rate of 1.35 per game.
+He has reached double figures for the 10th successive season, and is the first player in history to have done so after just five rounds of fixtures.

-Breaking the 30-goal barrier - as he has done in three of his six full campaigns at Bayern - is expected.
+Breaking the 30-goal barrier - as he has in three of his six full campaigns at Bayern - is a formality.
 Gerd Müller’s 40-strike gold standard is within reach.

-Haaland could conceivably achieve both feats, despite being 20 and playing in his first full season of Bundesliga football.
+With 11 rounds of fixtures remaining, Haaland could conceivably achieve the first of those feats, despite being 20 and playing in his maiden full season of Bundesliga football.

-The Norwegian has scored five goals in as many Bundesliga appearances in 2020/21, having set the tone with 13 in 15 top-flight outings during the previous Rückrunde following his December move from Red Bull Salzburg.
+The Norwegian has scored 17 goals in 18 Bundesliga appearances in 2020/21, having set the tone with 13 in 15 top-flight outings during the previous Rückrunde following his December 2019 transfer from Red Bull Salzburg.